Are you concerned about the constant rise in living cost and its risks?

 - Impulsive buying for things we don’t actually need.

 - Investing directly to avoid the charges given to the financial advisor.

 - Investing in tax saving schemes without understanding its nitty-gritty.

 A financial plan will help you start thinking based on your needs.

 iv) The feeling of Regret:

 Our clients have regretted taking the wrong financial decisions.
 Some of them are…

-- I have invested in wrong investment.
+- I have invested in the wrong investment.
 It is having a long-term impact on my goals.

-- I was doing investments for tax saving but not from wealth creation perspective.
+- I was doing investments for tax saving but not from a wealth-creation perspective.

 - I could have avoided FDs and invested in equities.